watadani-byte/character-identity-protocol/docs/column_before_consistent_characters.md

 While many creators tried to stabilize characters through increasingly detailed prompts, I moved in the opposite direction.

-Once a generation produced the “right” character, I stopped trying to recreate it with text.
+Once a generation produced the "right" character, I stopped trying to recreate it with text.

 Instead, I treated that image itself as the character.